SMMC recognizes and adheres to the following list of individual patient rights:

 - Patients, or the patient’s surrogate, as appropriate, are involved in decisions about care, treatment and services provided.

 - Patients have the right to information from the physician, or other health care professional, necessary to give informed consent prior to the start of any procedure or treatment, including an explanation of the procedure or treatment, benefits, medically significant risks or serious side effects and any medically significant alternatives for care or treatment.

-- Patients receive adequate information about the person(s), including the name/s, who are responsible for the delivery of their care treatment and services.
+- Patients have the right to receive adequate information about the person(s), including the name(s) that are responsible for the delivery of their care treatment and services.

 - Patients have the right to refuse care, treatment and services in accordance with law and regulation, and be informed of the medical consequence of refusal.

-- SMMC addresses the wishes of the patient relating to end-of-life decisions.
-Patients have the right to formulate an Advance Directive, and/or appoint a surrogate to make health care decisions to the extent permitted by law.
+- Patients have the right to formulate or review and revise an Advance Directive, and/or appoint a surrogate to make health care decisions to the extent permitted by law.
+The hospital will comply with these directives to the extent permitted by law.
 Care will not be compromised based on the treatment decisions.

-- The hospital respects the patient’s right to and need for effective communication.
+- Patients have the right to and need for effective communication, e.g. receive information in a manner he or she understands.
 Patients have the right to interpretive services and other auxiliary aids.

 - Patients have the right to be informed of policies and practices that relate to patient care, treatment responsibilities, and resources for resolving disputes, grievances, and conflicts through patient advocates, ethics committees, or other mechanisms available within SMMC, without fear of reprisal.

-- SMMC respects the needs of patients for confidentiality, privacy and security.
+- Patients have the right to confidentiality, privacy and security.